 “Freedmen’s Bureau records may hold marriage declarations, school records, the names of a person’s former owner and more,” says Abbott.
 Labor contracts, relief records, descriptions of racial violence and transportation requests are also among records created by state field offices.
 Records are indexed by state and county, but not by name, Abbott explains.
 You have to search within separate record groups created at the each level.

 Consult a full description of surviving records here.
 Look for a growing number of indexes at The Freedmen’s Bureau Online.
+You can also search over 3.5 million Freedmen’s Bureau records on Ancestry.com for free.
 Learn more about Freedmen’s Bureau records and Freedman’s Saving and Trust Co. records (see below) in A Genealogist’s Guide to Discovering Your African-American Ancestors by Franklin Carter Smith and Emily Anne Croom (Genealogical Publishing Co.).